fredrikaubert/openalpr-pi/README.md

 cat ~/.ssh/id_rsa.pub | ssh pi@<rPi ip address> 'cat >> .ssh/authorized_key'
 ```

-* Edit the file "production", and modify it with correct ip address to your rPi.
+* Edit the file `provisioning/production`, and modify it with correct ip address to your rPi.

-* Copy provisioning/roles/wlan/vars/main.yml.example to provisioning/roles/wlan/vars/main.yml, and enter your wifi credentials (or delete the "wlan" line in playbook.yml if you don't want wlan).
+* Copy `provisioning/roles/wlan/vars/main.yml.example` to `provisioning/roles/wlan/vars/main.yml`, and enter your wifi credentials (or delete the `wlan` line in playbook.yml if you don't want wlan).

 * Run the playbook: